datkins47/Control-And-Tally/specifications/ControlEventGrain.md

 - **status_map**: An array of statuses, each consisting of a name (string) and a description (string)

-##Extended
+## Extended

-If required, additional data can be added to the Extended packet
+If required, additional data can be added to the Extended packet.